LoosTeam/tools_and_tutorials/README.md

 > ✏️ **_NOTE:_** Please note that you need to be added to the `loos_group-AUDIT` folder on [Esrum](https://cbmr-data.github.io/esrum/) to be able to access and run the tools described in this repository.
 If you have not already been added to this folder, then [contact me](#contact) for help.

+## How to use the tutorials

+Once you have been added to the `loos_group-AUDIT` folder, you will have a personal folder available inside `/projects/loos_group-AUDIT/people/` with your KU username.
+This folder is only accessible by you, and it is the recommended folder to perform analysis and store data.

 ## List of tools available
 - [Polygenic Priority Score (PoPS) v0.2](PoPS)
 - MAGMA